zammad/zammad-documentation/console/working-on-tickets.rst

 Add a date and time picker (pending till) for pending states
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You want to make the time picker (pending till) to be available for the new pending state, then you'll need to run the following code.
+To add the time picker (pending till) to the new pending state, you'll need to execute the following code:

 ::